-Large accelerated filer o
+Large accelerated filer

+o

-Accelerated filer x
+Accelerated filer

+x

+Non-accelerated filer

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o
+o (Do not check if a smaller reporting company)

+Smaller reporting company

+o

 CALCULATION OF REGISTRATION FEE

+Smaller reporting company

+o

-Title of Each Class of Securities to Be Registered (1) Amount to be Registered(1) Proposed Maximum Aggregate Price Per Unit(2) Proposed Maximum Aggregate Offering Price(2) Amount of Registration Fee(3) Common Stock, par value \$0.01 per share 3,500,000 \$6.15 \$21,525,000 \$1,535
+Title of Each Class of Securities to Be Registered (1) Amount to be Registered (1) Proposed Maximum Aggregate Price Per Unit (2) Proposed Maximum Aggregate Offering Price (2) Re Amount of gistration Fee Common Stock, par value \$0.01 per share 3,500,000 \$ 6.83 \$ 23,905,000 \$ 1,705

-- 1. This registration statement also relates to an indeterminate number of shares of the registrant's common stock that may be issued upon stock splits, stock dividends or similar transactions in accordance with Rule 416 of the Securities Act of 1933, as amended (the "Securities Act"). - 2.
-Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c), based upon the average of the high and low prices for the common stock of TriMas Corporation as reported on the Nasdaq Global Market on March 3, 2010. - 3.
-The total registration fee is \$1,535.
-Pursuant to Rule 457(p), the unused registration fee of \$1,705 previously paid in connection with the filing of the Registration Statement on Form S-3, file No. 333-164445, was previously credited against the registration fee payable in connection with this Registration Statement.
-Accordingly, after application of this credit, no amount is due.
+This registration statement also relates to an indeterminate number of shares of the registrant's common stock that may be issued upon stock splits, stock dividends or similar transactions in accordance with Rule 416 of the Securities Act of 1933, as amended (the "Securities Act").
+Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) based upon the average of the high and low prices for the with Section 8(a) of the Securities Act of 1933 or until this Registration Statement shall become effective on such date as the Commission, acting pursuant to Section 8(a), may determine.